Unit 13. Modal verbs

 |With the eagle as the agent of the accusative object:|

 |láxt zaraqyhtè qáxky ftnÌky zèU.||Zarathustra wants his eagle to fly.|

 |With the eagle as the recipient of the wish:|

-While the second phrasing is unambiguous in this example, it cannot in general express differences in case, as in ‘Zarathustra wants his eagle to give him something’ vs. ‘Zarathustra wants his eagle to take something from him’.
-A pronoun can combine the two types of phrasing if necessary.
+Naming the eagle as the recipient makes the second phrasing more personal: Zarathustra addresses his wish to the eagle.
+While this phrasing is unambiguous here, it cannot in general express differences in case, as in ‘Zarathustra wants his eagle to give him something’ vs. ‘Zarathustra wants his eagle to take something from him’.
+A pronoun can combine the two types if necessary.